fabibec/DL-Challenge/README.md

 # DL-Challenge

 This is the final project of a course on Deep Learning taught by Prof. Vincet Barra.
-During lecture we got introduced to a variety of different Deep Learning model.
+During lecture we got introduced to a variety of different Deep Learning models.

 The objective of this challenge is to apply our knowledge to a given problem.
 We were asked to find both a good classifier and generative model.

 ## Dataset

-The supplied dataset contains grayscale images of size 28x28 and images stem from the Google Quickdraw Dataset.
-5 classes were provided baskets, eyes, binoculars, rabbits and hands with 15000 training examples and 5000 test examples.
+The supplied dataset contains grayscale images of size 28x28 that stem from the Google Quickdraw Dataset.
+5 classes were provided: baskets, eyes, binoculars, rabbits and hands with 15000 training examples and 5000 test examples each.

 ## Classifier model